-Aeon Delight Co., Ltd. mainly operates a facilities management business through which it provides various solutions for facilities and their surrounding environment.
-The company is the largest facilities management company in Japan with operations in overseas as well, primarily in China and ASEAN member states.
+Aeon Delight mainly operates facilities management services for large commercial facilities and is the largest facilities management company in Japan.
 The company also provides services for integrated facilities management and ancillary work that is non-core for the customer.
 This streamlines overall facility costs and generates rationalization benefits for the customer.
 Its reporting segments are Facilities Management, Security Services, Cleaning Services, Construction Work, Materials and Supplies Sourcing Services, Vending Machine Services, and Support Services.
 Aeon Delight, owned more than 50% by the Aeon group, is a major group company, deriving 64% of its sales in FY02/21 from transactions within the group.